cvasseng/dvm/README.md

 ## Using DVM as an embedded scripting solution

-Include the files in src/ in your project.
-You only need to include `dbvm.h`.
+Include the cpp files in `src/` in your project.
+You only need to include `dvm.h`.
 To compile a DVM assembly program to bytecode, use `dvm_compile(const char* filename)`.
 It accepts a filename and returns a structure containing the bytecode and the size of the program.
 This can be fed into the VM using `dvm_run`.